manpagez: man pages & more

 Terminates the processing of the current file; issued as the

-last command of any intermediate troff output.
+last command of device-independent troff output.

 xt <line-break>